inventaire/docker-inventaire/README.md

 docker-compose run --rm inventaire npm install
 ```

-Configure inventaire so that it can connect to CouchDB:
+Configure inventaire so that it can connect to CouchDB.
+For that, create a file `config/local.cjs` with the following command:

 ```sh
 echo "module.exports = {